 Risk priorities are mentioned on page 7 - 11 of the procedures.
 OCC requires large operator to have a portion of their system to be inspected annually on page 7.
 The Commission also places inspection priority on systems with lower pipeline expertise such as master meters and municipal systems on page 7.
 Problem operator also can be subject to a higher inspection frequency as stated on page 11.
-Inspection form to be used are mentioned in the General Provisions section on page 14. a-e Prioritization considerations are addressed on page 12.
+Inspection form to be used are mentioned in the General Provisions section on page 14. a-e Prioritization considerations are addressed on page 11-12.

-f.
-Inspection units are broken down appropriately.

-3 (Compliance Procedures) Does the state have written procedures to identify steps to be taken from the discovery to resolution of a probable violation?
-Chapter 5.1 c.
-Procedures regarding closing outstanding probable violations
+- f.
+Units based on regional office areas.
+Large units are broken and portions of the unit are inspected annually. - 3 (Compliance Procedures) Does the state have written procedures to identify steps to be taken from the discovery to resolution of a probable violation?
+Chapter 5.1